armory/docs/content/en/managed-spin/quick-spin/get-started-quick-spin.md

 ## {{% heading "prereq" %}}

+Quick Spin runs in a Docker container.
 To create a Spinnaker instance using Quick Spin you must have Docker and Docker Compose installed on your machine.
 > Docker Compose is installed with Docker Desktop

 ## Spin up a Spinnaker instance using Quick Spin